Pharmacists tackle doctors over call to throw out University Teaching Hospital Bill

 By Chioma Obinna

-The Pharmacists also posited that they see no reason why they should not be accorded their rightful treatment as the spirit of the amendment bill to the University Teaching Act was grounded in the belief that pharmacists, nurses, medical laboratory scientists and other health professionals are more versatile in their areas of patient care than physicians.
+The pharmacists argued that they should not be accorded their rightful treatment as the spirit of the amendment bill to the University Teaching Act was grounded in the belief that pharmacists, nurses, medical laboratory scientists and other health professionals are more versatile in their areas of patient care than physicians.

-According to them, “You do not bring in your wealth of experience as a Specialist Physician with a stethoscope to run the hospital system.
-It is the same with other Specialist Health professionals whether Pharmacists, Laboratory Scientists or the other experts in the team.”
+They said:“You do not bring in your wealth of experience as a specialist physician with a stethoscope to run the hospital system.
+It is the same with other specialist health professionals whether Pharmacists, Laboratory Scientists or the other experts in the team.”

-Responding to the call in a press statement entitled: “Re: Bill for an Act to Amend the University Teaching Hospitals (Reconstitution of Boards etc) Act Cap U15 LFN 2004 Open all Frontiers of Restriction in Healthcare now”, the President of PSN, Prof. Cyril Usifoh argued that all that will be needed to succeed would be the depth of administrative skills or deep managerial acumen.
+Responding to the call in a press statement entitled: “Re: Bill for an Act to Amend the University Teaching Hospitals (Reconstitution of Boards etc) Act Cap U15 LFN 2004 Open all Frontiers of Restriction in Healthcare now”, the PSNPresident, Prof. Cyril Usifoh, said all that will be needed to succeed would be the depth of administrative skills or deep managerial acumen.

 The controversial bill entitled: “Bill for an Act to amend the University Teaching Hospitals (Reconstitution of Boards etc.) Act Cap U15 LFN 2004” and sponsored by Hon.
 Bamidele Salam representing Ede North/Ede South/Egbedore/Ejigbo Federal Constituency of Osun State is seeking among other things, to change the nomenclature of the Head of Tertiary Health Institutions in Nigeria from Chief Medical Director, redefine the qualification of the Head of Tertiary Hospitals, and provide a definite tenure of office for the Heads of Tertiary Hospitals.